ykfre/BsodSurvivor/README.md

 # Windbg Commands

-- **!expr {expression}** - Evaluates the expression in a file path and then evaluate it, Your breakpoints should be work as always so you can break in the functions which are called inside the expression.
+- **!expr {expression}** - This command allows you to evaluate an expression which resides in a file path.
+You can still use breakpoints as you normally would, so you can break in functions called inside the expression.
-- !**reload_config** - Reload config.json again.
+- !**reload_config** - This command reloads the config.json file, allowing you to update your configurations on the fly.
-- !**return_with** - Return from current frame with calling destructors, without continue the function flow.
+- !**return_with** - This command returns from the current frame while calling destructors.
-- !**return_without** - Return from current frame without calling destructors, without continue the function flow.
+- !**return_without** - This command returns from the current frame without calling destructors.
-- !**return_to_frame_with** - Return from current frame to the selected frame(you should press in Windbg on the selected frame) with calling destructors, without continue the function flow.
+- !**return_to_frame_with** -  This command returns from the current frame to the selected frame (which you should select by pressing on it in Windbg) while calling destructors.
-- !**return_to_frame_without** - Return from current frame to the selected frame(you should press in Windbg on the selected frame) without calling destructors, without continue the function flow.
+- !**return_to_frame_without** - This command returns from the current frame to the selected frame (which you should select by pressing on it in Windbg) without calling destructors.
-- **!jump {line_num}** - Jump to a previous line in the same function, including calling needed destructors.
+- **!jump {line_num}** - This command jumps to a previous line in the same function, including calling any needed destructors..
-- **!reload_dynamic_modules** - Make Windbg reload dynamic modules again, useful when you did .reload /f and Windbg removed the dynamic modules.
+- **!reload_dynamic_modules** - This command makes Windbg reload dynamic modules again, which is useful if you have used the .reload /f command and Windbg removed the dynamic modules.
-- **!reset_saved_files** - Make Windbg stop showing some version of a cpp file, and make it use the most updated one in the disk, should only be used if a bug somehow appeared.
+- **!reset_saved_files** - This command makes Windbg stop showing some version of a cpp file, and makes it use the most updated one in the disk.
+This should only be used if a bug has somehow appeared.
-- **!discard_expr** - Discard current expression if exists , this operation is not calling needed destructors.
+- **!discard_expr** - This command discards the current active expression if it exists.
+This operation does not call any needed destructors.
-- **!jump_to_most_updated** - Change the current program counter to an equallivent function to the current function which is the most updated function, if it is safe to do so.
+- **!jump_to_most_updated** - This command changes the current program counter to an equivalent function to the current function, which is the most updated function, if it is safe to do so.

 # Build Your Driver